Pachino – The Invasion of Sicily Continues

 One of the traditions of Liberation Tours is to find specifically non-touristy places to stop for a communal lunch which is always included in the price of the tour.
 This is a refreshing change from the horrible spots that many traditional bus tours stop at.
 We had our first such lunch today at Valle Verde, not far from our final stop of the day at Grammichele.
 This was a very typical rural Sicilian restaurant with good food and excellent local wines, which are also always included gratis.
 This is their antipasto which preceded a pasta course and a meat course and then a great dessert.
 You are always more than sated and satisfied with the places that the guys at Liberation Tours have chosen.

 So far things had been going pretty well for the Canadian forces in Italy, but that was about to change.
-Have a look at this map and i’ll explain why.
+Have a look at this map and I’ll explain why.
 The areas in white are low lying coastal plains while the areas in brown or tan represent higher elevations, including some real mountains.
 Notice the striped red line on the right representing the British forces.
 They are almost all confined to the flatter areas, but even so they managed to get themselves bogged down trying to drive up the coast to Messina.
 The Canadians are to their left and you’ll notice that not far out from Pachino our route enters much more elevated and rugged territory.
 Our job was to outflank the British and help get them unstuck.
 All we had to do was take a few fortified hill towns along the way.
 Yeah, sure.

-Remember I described in the post on Operation Husky how three of the ships carrying our supplies and men had been torpedoed on the way to Sicily?
+In the post on Operation Husky I described how three of the ships carrying our supplies and men had been torpedoed on the way to Sicily.
 Well by now the Canadians were really starting to realize how important that materiel was.
 Soldiers who were supposed to be driven inland, now had to walk.
 Mules and donkeys were commandeered or purchased as the case may be, but they were of limited help.
 Oh, and did I mention that in July and August the temperatures often exceeded 100°F (38°C)?
 And we all know about the fact that Italian water, if you could find any in this parched environment, was not safe to drink, but if you’re dying of thirst … So dysentery was rampant.
 And so were malarial mosquitoes.
 Quite the environment for Canadian boys from farms on the prairies, Ontario and Quebec, factories in the cities, lumber camps in B.C. and the Maritimes or mines in the north, to be getting their first taste of combat.
 It wasn’t just to be a baptism of fire, but heat, thirst, pestilence and exhaustion.

 And there was one more little problem.
 The Germans had showed up – no more Mr. Nice Guy from the Axis forces.